 - mild soreness at the injection site

-The oral drug (Tamiflu) is the current recommended medication for swine flu.
-Oseltamivir, whose trade name is Tamiflu, is an antiviral drug used to treat influenza infections.
-This drug, or sometimes zanamivir (Relenza), aren’t used as a preventive measure for swine flu, but are used as treatment if someone has been exposed in the last 48 hours to swine flu, or is suspected of having swine flu.
-The vaccine is a preventive measure.
+The oral drug oseltamivir (Tamiflu) is the current recommended medication for swine flu.
+It's an antiviral drug used to treat influenza infections.
+This drug, or sometimes zanamivir (Relenza), is used as treatment for people who have been exposed to swine flu in the last 48 hours, or if they're suspected of having swine flu.
+These drugs aren't used as a preventive measure for swine flu.

 Easy ways to prevent swine flu (in addition to being vaccinated) include: